shijistar/enum-plus/README.md

 <br/>
 <sup>**_\[F^2]_**</sup> &nbsp; `raw(keyOrValue: V | K): T[K]`

-The `raw` method is used to return the original initialization object of the enum collection, which is the object used to create the enum.
+The `raw` method has two overloads.
+The first one is to return the original initialization object of the whole enum collection, i.e. the first parameter of the `Enum` method.

-The second overload method is used to return the original initialization object of a single enum item.
+The second one is to return the original initialization object of a single enum item, i.e. the sub-object of the corresponding field in the first parameter of the `Enum` method.

 The main purpose of the `raw` method is to get the extended custom fields of the enum items.
-Unlimited number of custom fields are allowed.

 ```js
 const WeekEnum = Enum({